Branhellward/Geoscience-and-alluvial-gold/Area calculate/README.md

 ![vector_ex.png](img/vector_ex.png)

-4. Run the program we have an interface
+4. Run the program we have an interface.

 ![gui_ex](img/gui_ex.png)

 * At first select file
-* Than click "Calculate area" button
+* Then click "Calculate area" button
 * Choose path and name of new .xlsx file

 5. And here we have a result (example).